-At the completion of the assessment process, any interested party may, during the objection period, lodge an objection to the grant of the mining lease, the EA application, the draft EA for the application and/or a condition or conditions included in the draft EA for the application.
+Any interested party may, during the objection period, lodge an objection to the grant of the mining lease, the EA application, the draft EA for the application and/or a condition or conditions included in the draft EA for the application.

 The objection period for the grant of a mining lease application commences with the issue of a Certificate of Public Notice (CPN) under the provisions of the MRA.
-The CPN provides for public notification of the application, advises how further information on the application and objection process may be obtained and sets timeframes for people affected by the application to lodge objections.
+The CPN provides for public notification of the application, advises how further information on the application and objection process may be obtained, and sets timeframes for people affected by the application to lodge objections.